Coping With Epilepsy Neurofeedback Practitioner Directory

 around early 1990s when they marked me as

-"intractable complex partial" and temporal lobe epilepsy.
+"intractable complex partial" and TLE.
 How they

 different things!